C3 AI Documentation Home

 npm package issues

-If you encounter npm error ENODATA, you may be missing some required data or metadata, or you may be using an outdated version of node.
+If you encounter npm error ENODATA, you may be missing some required data or metadata, or you may be using an outdated version of Node JS.

 1. Try cleaning your cache.
 Run the following code in Terminal: